Thai Lanna Folk Healing Arts | Lanna Massage Treatment Modalities

 The Lanna Kingdom

 Let’s first look at the word Lanna.
-Now, the Lan Na or Lanna Kingdom was an Indianized state (India) located in Northern Thailand between the 13th and 18th century.
+The Lan Na or Lanna Kingdom was a T’ai state (part of the T’ai peoples, later called Thai) heavily influenced by Indic culture, and located in Northern Thailand between the 13th and 18th century.
 It also covered some parts of current Laos, Myanmar, and China.

 Chiang Mai, which was built in 1296, was the capital city of the Lanna Kingdom.
 In the 16th century the Kingdom was conquered by the Burmese.
 Later, in 1774, with help of Siam (today called Thailand) the Burmese were beaten and driven out, and in 1892 the Lanna Kingdom became definite part of Siam.
 In 1932, the Chiang Mai area became a province of Siam.
 A little fact: in 1949, what was called Siam officially became known as Thailand.